-Applications have been made to the Stock Exchanges for permission to deal in and for an official quotation of the Equity Shares. [●] will be the Designated Stock Exchange with which the Basis of Allotment will be finalised the Bidders / Applicants in pursuance of the Red Herring Prospectus / Prospectus.
-If such money is not repaid within the prescribed time after the Issuer become liable to repay it, then the Issuer and every Director of the Issuer who is an officer in default may, on and from such expiry of such period, be liable to repay the money, with interest, as disclosed in the Red Herring Prospectus or the Prospectus.
+Applications have been made to the Stock Exchanges for permission to deal in and for an official quotation of the Equity Shares.
+The BSE will be the Designated Stock Exchange with which the Basis of Allotment will be finalised.

+If the permissions to deal in and for an official quotation of the Equity Shares are not granted by any of the Stock Exchanges mentioned above, the Issuer may forthwith repay, without interest, all moneys received from the Bidders in pursuance of this Red Herring Prospectus or the Prospectus.
+If such money is not repaid within the prescribed time after the Issuer become liable to repay it, then the Issuer and every Director of the Issuer who is an officer in default may, on and from such expiry of such period, be liable to repay the money, with interest, as disclosed in this Red Herring Prospectus or the Prospectus.